Catalyzing the circular BioEconomy

 Using Synthetic Biology to Create the Circular Economy

-Harnessing the power of microorganisms, we are building a platform technology capable of turning waste into greener, healthier chemicals and materials.
+Harnessing the power of engineered microorganisms, we are building a a biomanufacturing suite capable of turning industrial byproducts into healthier, more sustainable petrochemical alternatives.

 Circularizing Waste Management

 Humans extract 88 billion tons of resources from nature every single year – over 1.75x faster than Earth is capable of regenerating them.
-As the population grows, we need to think twice about the composition of the products we use, how they’re made, and how that impacts their disposal and the environment.
+As the population grows, we need to think more carefully about our production, consumption, and waste management practices.

-By using waste-derived raw materials, our circular biomanufacturing practices will reduce both the cost and footprint of our portfolio.
+By using waste-based feedstocks, our circular biomanufacturing practices will reduce both the cost and footprint of our portfolio.